-In the midst of all this, we learned about the scandal, the Lonetree affair.
-Sergeant Lonetree, the Marine guard who had allegedly allowed Russians into the embassy and sold secrets to the Russians about the embassy design and all the rest.
+In the midst of all this, we heard about Sergeant Lonetree, the Marine guard who had allegedly allowed Russians into the embassy and sold secrets to the Russians about the embassy design.
 There are books on this subject.
-It led to the withdrawal of Soviet laborers from the new office building conditions.
-So that was the other issue that hung over us all during the year; the new office building, where we would live, etcetera.
+It led to the withdrawal of Soviet laborers from the new office building